 Nissan has established a Global Code of Conduct and Global Compliance Office as well as departments and officers at each of its operations worldwide with responsibility for promoting compliance measures.
 Moreover, all Group-affiliated companies have introduced their own codes based on the Global Code of Conduct.
 The Code of Conduct is supported by training courses to ensure full understanding of its content.
 Nissan's overall policy management strategy was redesigned in fiscal 2016 in order to support the promotion of compliance knowledge, including the creation of a Policy on Policies and related standardized procedures.
 With this enhanced process, Nissan seeks to ensure across-the-board understanding, making sure all employees are fully aware of Nissan's policies and able to act appropriately when faced with compliance issues.
-Nissan has created a series of internal regulations that are applied globally, covering areas such as decision-making, insider trading, personal information management, information security, bribery and corruption and use of social media.
+Nissan has created a series of internal regulations that are applied globally, covering areas such as decision-making, insider trading, personal information management, information security, bribery and corruption, use of social media, and customer privacy.
 With these policies in place, Nissan is working to heighten awareness and reduce infractions.

 Employee education programs to promote compliance are held regularly in all regions in which Nissan operates.
-For example, training sessions based on the Global Anti-Bribery Policy have been conducted in all regions.
+For example, training sessions base on the Global Anti-Bribery Policy have been conducted in all regions.
+In fiscal 2020, Nissan initiated a series of global projects such as third party risk management and compliance risk assessment including anti-corruption with renewed methodology.